 Best of all is that you here, inside the butterfly garden, can walk directly among hundreds of butterflies.
 If you look inviting enough, they might even land on you as you stroll through.

-You can also indulge in the science of butterflies when you visit the conservatory.
-Its learning center teaches you all about the butterfly anatomy, feeding, life cycle and much more.
+If you want to learn about the science of butterflies, check out the conservatory’s educational domain.
+A well-presented learning center teaches you all about the butterfly anatomy, feeding, life cycle and much more.

 8. Line up at the Southernmost Point